rstudio/rstudio/eclipse/README.txt

 Eclipse is optional, since it is also run as part of the acceptance test suite.

-1. Install Checkstyle version 4.4.3 (newer versions will not work)
+1. Install Checkstyle version 5.7.

 The Eclipse Checkstyle plugin can be found at: http://eclipse-cs.sourceforge.net/